adjohnston/liney/readme.md

 # Liney
-## A Base Line-Height Helper Guide Bookmarklet
+## Base Line Height Helpers & Guide Bookmarklet
 ###### _(Or a blhhgbm for short…)_